prashiln79/money-manager/IMPORT_TRANSACTIONS.md

 # Import Transactions Feature

 ## Overview
-The Import Transactions feature allows users to bulk import transactions from CSV files, with special support for HDFC Bank statement format.
+The Import Transactions feature allows users to bulk import transactions from CSV and Excel files, with special support for HDFC Bank statement format.

 ## Features